Varlotte/phase-5-project/README.md

 * Users will be able to create a secure RXGnosis account where they'll record their current diagnoses and prescriptions.
 * From there, they'll be able to read up on four of the most common mental health diagnoses: depression, anxiety, ptsd, and adhd.
 * Clicking into one of these conditions will take users to RXMatch for that condition.
 * RX Match feature works just like Tinder, but for mental health care.
-Patients will be able to use the accessible interface to swipe through reliable information from a federal API about commonly prescribed medications for a treatment, view side effects, and save the medications that look most relevant to their needs.
+Patients will be able to use the accessible interface to swipe through reliable information from a federal API about commonly prescribed medications for a treatment, view side effects, and save the medications that look most relevant to their needs to bring to future doctors' appointments.
 * Users will be able to show their faved meds list to providers in appointments to better advocate for their own care and be a more informed part of a greater healthcare conversation.

 ## Caveats: